z0on/RDA-forest/README.md

 > Citation: Kristina Black, J. P. Rippe, and Mikhail Matz.
 2024 "RDA-forest: identifying envrironmental factors driving polygenic adaptation", in submission.

 RDA forest is a way to detect associations between principal components of a response matrx *Y* and a matrix of potential explanatory variables *X*.
 Essentially, the method looks for clusters, extensions, and bumps in the multivariate cloud of data points that can be explained by any combination of variables in *X* (including all sorts of non-linear dependencies and multi-way interactions).
-The name "RDA forest" reflects the fact that we are using the same paradigm as distance-based redundancy analysis (dbRDA) - analysing principal coordinates of the data rather than the data straight-up - only using the more versatile random forest approach to detect associations instead of linear regressions.
+We call this approach RDAforest, to reflect the fact that it has the same purpose as redundancy analysis (RDA) - to find associations between highly dimensional data and multiple predictor variables - except RDA-forest relies on more versatile RF instead of linear regressions.

 ### Application to Genotype-Environment Association (GEA) analysis